Felonies

 • Disqualification from graduate school or professional schools.

-• Loss of voting rights.
-A good attorney with expertise and skill will know and advocate for the best outcome for you, such as: • Reduction of your criminal charge to a lesser offense (for example, reduce a felony to a misdemeanor);
+A good attorney with expertise and skill will know and advocate for the best outcome for you, such as:

 • Reduction or elimination of jail or prison time (via probation, for example); or